takashikumagai/blog/articles/2018-12-15_renaming-from-bash-terminal.md

-# Renaming numbered files
+# Batch Renaming Numbered Files

-Renaming numbered files, such as offsetting numbers and padding them with zeros, is one of the things that comes up often when you manage files on your computer.
-Easy enough to do in Python/C++, etc. but usually we want to do these tasks directly from terminal without creating a file let alone compiling.
-Though the syntax can get fairly tricky, bash can accomplish certain patterns of renaming tasks if they are not too complicated.
+Whether you are a programmer or not, the need for [batch renaming](https://en.wikipedia.org/wiki/Batch_renaming) follows you around wherever you go, as long as you manage files on your computer.
+In particular, renaming numbered files, such as offsetting numbers and padding them with zeros, is very common.
+Easy enough to do in Python/C++, etc. but usually we want to do these tasks directly from terminal without creating a file let alone compiling some code.
+Though the syntax can get a bit tricky, bash can accomplish certain patterns of renaming tasks if they are not too complicated.
 Here is the quick cheat sheet that I save for myself and, as you can see, decided to upload publicly.